Skip to main content

 Dayton's Accessible Parking Regulations and Enforcement

-Misusing accessible spots carries penalties up to $250 AUD.
+Misusing accessible spots carries penalties of up to $250 AUD.
 Parking without a valid disability parking permit displayed invites fines and vehicle immobilisation.
-The permit must match the vehicle registration and the permit holder must be present—no exceptions.
+The permit must match the vehicle registration, and the permit holder must be present—no exceptions.
 City of Swan officers patrol regularly, particularly at high-traffic locations like Dayton Plaza on Arthur Street and the Dayton Community Centre on Wattle Street.

 Three-month validity applies to interstate and international permits only.
 After that window closes, you must hold a Western Australian permit to use accessible spots legally.
 The Swan City parking services website lists all current regulations and payment options.
 Understanding these rules protects your rights and keeps spaces available for those who genuinely need them.